-In August 2019, we held a Breakthrough Therapy Type B Meeting for continuing BT designation with the FDA.
+In August 2019, we held a Breakthrough Therapy Type B Meeting for continuing BTD with the FDA.
 FDA agreed to consider the Phase 3 HONOR study additional data and information we presented at the meeting.
-The FDA's decision for whether to maintain BTD for TNX-102 SL for PTSD is pending.
-The FDA will inform us of the BTD decision, but no timeframe was given.
+In May 2020, the FDA rescinded the Breakthrough Therapy Designation for TNX-102 SL because the criteria for designation are no longer met.

-In October 2019, we held of Breakthrough Therapy Type B Clinical Guidance meeting with the FDA to discuss the timing of the primary endpoint in the currently ongoing RECOVERY study.
-Based on guidance from the FDA, the timing of the primary endpoint analysis of improvement of CAPS-5 from baseline was changed from Week 4 to Week 12, and the interim analysis allowing for a potential sample size adjustment was added to the study.
 In February 2020, based on interim analysis results of the first 50% of enrolled participants, an Independent Data Monitoring Committee recommended stopping the Phase 3 RECOVERY trial (P302) in PTSD for futility as TNX-102 SL was unlikely to demonstrate a statistically significant improvement in the primary endpoint of overall change from baseline in the severity of PTSD symptoms between those treated with TNX-102 SL and those receiving placebo.
-New enrollment for the RECOVERY study was stopped in February 2020, but we intend to continue studying those participants currently enrolled until completion and then proceed with a full analysis of the unblinded data to determine the next steps in this program.
-Topline data from the RECOVERY trial is expected in the second quarter of 2020.
+New enrollment for the RECOVERY study was stopped in February 2020, but continued studying those participants enrolled until completion and then proceeded with a full analysis of the unblinded data in December 2020 to determine the next steps in this program.